By no means an exhaustive list, but this compilation may serve as a reference for basic antibiotic classifications, indications, and side effects.

 - Carbapenems

-- Imipenem: Gram-positive, Gram-negative, anaerobic coverage
+- Imipenem: Gram-positive (except MRSA), Gram-negative, anaerobic coverage

-- Ertapenem: Gram-positive, Gram-negative, anaerobic coverage
+- Ertapenem: Gram-positive (except MRSA), Gram-negative, anaerobic coverage

-- Meropenem: Gram-positive, Gram-negative, anaerobic pseudomonal coverage
+- Meropenem: Gram-positive (except MRSA), Gram-negative, anaerobic, and pseudomonal coverage

 - “Other” ICWS

-- Vancomycin: Inhibits transglycosylation of cell wall (step before transpeptidation)
+- Vancomycin: Inhibits transglycosylation of cell wall

 - Targets Gram-positive organisms